MILL-MAX OMNIBALL POGO PINS:

 To start, we should probably talk about what exactly a Pogo pin is!
 Pogo pins are spring loaded probes that can be pressed into a hole to connect two PCB boards together or to allow for a electrical connection to be made with a plug that had metal pins imbedded in it.
-We use pogo pins that are manufactured by QA Technology when we are designing 3D Printed Pogo Pin nests.
+We use pogo pins that are manufactured by QA Technology and Mill-Max Mfg.
+Corp. when we are designing 3D Printed Pogo Pin nests.

 There are many different types of Pogo pins to allow for different connection strategies, as well as different signal types and amperages/voltages.
 Typically, there is a spring-loaded test probe that fits into a receptacle.
 The receptacle gets pressed into a hole in the 3D printed test fixture to retain and hold the probe in place.
 See the animation below for an example of how one of these nests is assembled.

 How a pogo nest is assembled

 The block that the receptacle pogo component is pressed into as well as the cover that goes over the removable pogo pin its self and acts as a guide for it are both ideal candidates to be manufactured with either MJF and FDM 3D Printers.